Commitment to Sustainability

 Office and Administration

-- Aiming to ensure that all paper products contain a minimum of 30% post-consumer recycled material
+- Ensure that all marketing collaterals printed on FSC certified paper and contain a minimum of 30% post-consumer recycled material

 - Unplug office deepfreeze during shoulder seasons